rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 If the author information that Cargo got from your environment is not correct, go ahead and fix that in the file and save it again.

-And as we saw in the last chapter, `cargo new` generates a "Hello, world!" program for us.
-Check out `src/main.rs`:
+As we saw in the last chapter, cargo new generates a “Hello, world!” program for us.
+Check out src/main.rs:

 Filename: src/main.rs